WHYAMERICASUCKS.COM

 AP reported in July 2025 that Zeldin moved to repeal the 2009 endangerment finding, the legal foundation for broad federal greenhouse-gas regulation.
 He pitched the move as a historic deregulatory step and part of a wider attack on climate rules.

-That matters because it shows the strategy was not just trimming or delaying individual grants.
-It reached down to the legal foundation of modern U.S. climate policy itself.
+The strategy reached down to the legal foundation of modern U.S. Climate policy itself.

 More Stories